limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 merry
 ```

 It is now trivial to find the remaining word.
-When the last word is "berry", the remaining word has to be "me" in order to satisfy the constraints.
-Conversely. when the last word is "merry", the remaining word has to be "be".
+When the last word is "berry" the remaining word has to be "me" in order to satisfy the constraints.
+Conversely, when the last word is "merry" the remaining word has to be "be".

 Armed with this information, there are only 4 possible outcomes that meet all the constraints.